beaker-project/beaker/documentation/server-api/xmlrpc.rst

 .. jobs.set_response should actually be in tasksactions namespace, it takes a taskspec/taskid/tid like J:123

-.. currentmodule:: bkr.server.jobs
+.. currentmodule:: bkr.server.rpc.jobs

-.. automethod:: jobs.set_response
+.. automethod:: Jobs.set_response

 General Beaker information